jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-06-10-on-covid-19-vaccines-and-treatment-june-2021.md

 </div>

 I would just like to note that Dr. Pierre Kory and Bret Weinstein are not against the use of the COVID-19 vaccines.
-They are just saying that Ivermectin is more safe than the vaccines.
-And that they don't understand why many health officials are against the use of Ivermectin.
+They are just saying that Ivermectin have been proven to be safe, while we do not yet know of the long-term effects of the vaccines.
+Also, that they don't understand why many health officials are against the use of Ivermectin.

-Bret Weinstein and Heather Heying think that the push agains Ivermectin is because of this ["Emergency Use Authorization" thing](https://www.youtube.com/watch?v=zfqxCkJw0Rk&ab_channel=DarkHorsePodcastClips).
+Bret Weinstein and Heather Heying think that the push against Ivermectin is because of this ["Emergency Use Authorization" thing](https://www.youtube.com/watch?v=zfqxCkJw0Rk&ab_channel=DarkHorsePodcastClips).

 {: .small }
 > By not doing the relevant large-scale clinical studies on Ivermectin and thus it not being approved by the FDA for use in covid, that opens the door for EUAs (Emergency Use Authorizations) for the vaccines that we are now living with.